KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % =================================

 “Dead time” means that the system has a limited data processing capacity.
 If the data input is too high, a fraction of the data will be ignored because of lack of time.
-As a result, the measured count rate is lower than the true count rate, and the error increases with increasing true count rate.
-Figure [31](#fig:dead_time) shows the measured count rate as a function of the true count rate for a dead time of 700 ns.
+As a result, the measured count rate is lower than the true count rate, and the error increases with increasing true count rate. [](#fig:dead_time) shows the measured count rate as a function of the true count rate for a dead time of 700 ns.
 The gamma camera and the PET camera both have a finite dead time, consisting of several components.
 To describe the dead time, we will assume that all contributions can be grouped in two components, a front-end component and a data-processing component.

 :::{figure} figs/fig_dead_time.pdf
 :name: fig:dead_time